Nose Shapes

 Wide nose (flat nose)

 A wide nose has a broader bridge and wider nostrils relative to the rest of the face.
 The nasal bones are set further apart, and the alar base (the widest point of the nostrils) may extend beyond the inner corners of the eyes.
 This shape is common in many populations and can be refined through rhinoplasty techniques including osteotomies to narrow the bridge and alar base reduction to narrow the nostrils.
+For the bone work in wider noses I use piezoelectric (ultrasonic) instruments, which cut bone precisely without splintering it; this matters most where osteotomies are more extensive.

 Bulbous nose

 A bulbous nose has a rounded, wide nasal tip that appears disproportionately large relative to the bridge.
 The bulbosity is caused by thick skin, wide or convex lower lateral cartilages, or both.
 Tip refinement rhinoplasty addresses this by reshaping the cartilages and, where appropriate, thinning the soft tissue envelope to create a more defined tip.
+Thick skin deserves honest counselling: it hides fine cartilage work, so the thicker the skin, the more structural the tip support needs to be before definition will show.

 Nose shapes and ethnicity

 Nasal shape is strongly influenced by genetics and ancestry.
-A systematic review by Villanueva and colleagues described common anatomical variations between African American, Asian, Hispanic, Middle Eastern, and Caucasian populations — emphasising that the neoclassical canons of facial proportion do not apply universally and should not be used as a universal surgical target.2
+A systematic review by Villanueva and colleagues described common anatomical variations between African American, Asian, Hispanic, Middle Eastern, and Caucasian populations, emphasising that the neoclassical canons of facial proportion do not apply universally and should not be used as a universal surgical target.2

-Heiman and colleagues reviewed 81 studies and found that variation within ethnic groups is often as great as variation between them — meaning labels like “Asian nose” or “African nose” are oversimplifications.3 Doddi and Eccles similarly found that published anthropometric data for racial groups shows large overlap and is of limited use for planning individual surgery.4
+Heiman and colleagues reviewed 81 studies and found that variation within ethnic groups is often as great as variation between them, meaning labels like “Asian nose” or “African nose” are oversimplifications.3 Doddi and Eccles similarly found that published anthropometric data for racial groups shows large overlap and is of limited use for planning individual surgery.4

 Modern ethnic rhinoplasty focuses on achieving the patient’s personal goals while preserving cultural identity.
 The aim is refinement, not conformity to any single standard of beauty.5